-- 1. we mark the blocks that are reachable from the roots (using a depth-first traversal and one bit per block) - 2. we scan all blocks and - we reclaim those that are not marked (they are put back in the free list) - we unset the mark on the other blocks when an allocation is requested, we look in the free list; if it is empty, this is a good opportunity for a mark and sweep marking uses a depth-first traversal, as follows sweeping sweeping reclaims the unmarked blocks mark heap roots sweep issue marking is a recursive algorithm, which may require a stack size as large as the heap we could use an explicit stack or the blocks themselves to encode the stack (pointer reversal)
+- 1. we mark the blocks that are reachable from the roots (using a depth-first traversal and one bit per block) - 2. we scan all blocks and - we reclaim those that are not marked (they are put back in the free list) - we unset the mark on the other blocks when an allocation is requested, we look in the free list; if it is empty, this is a good opportunity for a mark and sweep marking marking uses a depth-first traversal, as follows for each root rmark(r)

 '''

+mark(x) =

-\begin{aligned} & \mathsf{mark}(x) = \\ & \quad \text{if } x \text{ is a pointer to some unmarked block in the heap} \\ & \quad \mathsf{mark} \ x \\ & \quad \text{for each field } f \text{ of } x \\ & \quad \mathsf{mark}(x.f) \end{aligned}
+if x is a pointer to some unmarked block in the heap

+mark x

+for each field f of x

+mark(x.f)

 '''